 Great content is the start of all great train-the-trainer courses.
-One challenge with train-the-trainer programs is that the content is in the head of the Subject Matter Expert.
+One challenge with train-the-trainer programs is that the specific training content is in the head of the Subject Matter Expert.
 It isn’t written down.

 Years ago, I had so many clients that I sometimes double-booked myself, so I hired an assistant to help me.
 My assistant had management experience, so she was used to having procedures written down in step-by-step processes.
 Since my processes, were all in my head, the lack of structure frustrated her.
 She and I spent the next couple of weeks writing down and refining the process.
 By doing so, we could measure the effectiveness of each step.
 We adjusted the process over and over to increase both efficiency and effectiveness.
 Within months, I was able to work with almost three times as many clients.

 Eventually, I brought on new team members.
 Since I had already created the process, I could easily train these new team members.

 Once you write down the content, make sure to simplify the process.
-(Just as an FYI, when we show people how to do this in our presentation seminars, we combine step 1 and 2.)
+(Just as an FYI, when we show people how to do this in our presentation seminars, we combine steps 1 and 2.)
 The biggest mistake that a lot of new trainers make is trying to teach too much in a single sitting.
 No one is going to remember a 100-step process.
 However, anyone can master a five-step process.
 Then, once the trainee masters those five steps, we can teach them an additional five steps.

 I’m currently training a new presentation coach.
 Because he has been a speaker for over a decade, he went through my class expecting to teach right away.
 I recently let him see the instructor manual for the first time.
 He was shocked at all the different steps that our instructors take in each session to ensure that our class members increase their confidence.
 We make it look really easy to the class members, but what our instructors are doing is very complex.